softwareguru/dd4w/content/speakers/dinorah-tovar/_index.md

 title: "Dinorah Tovar"
 date: 2021-10-22T14:44:19-05:00
 images:
- - "/images/speakers/dinorah-tovar.jpg"
+ - "/images/speakers/dinorah-tovar.png"
-designation : "Mobile Platform Engineer"
+designation : "Google Developer Expert - Android"
 country: "mx"
 twitter: "https://twitter.com/DDinorahtovar"
 linkedin: ""
 github: ""
-year: "2021"
+events:
+ - 2021
+ - 2023-h2
 ---

-Dinorah es ingeniera móvil de plataforma en Konfio.
-En el pasado, dirigió los equipos de ingeniería móvil de Lonely Planet y Boston Consulting Group.
-También es oradora en muchas conferencias de tecnología para la comunidad, como Women Who Code, Droidcon y Kotlin Everywhere.
+Dinorah is currently part of Arkham a Data and AI Company, In the past was Head of Mobile and Director of Engineering at Mexican Unicorn, Konfio.mx

+Before that, she led the mobile engineering teams of Lonely Planet and the Boston Consulting Group.
+She’s also a speaker at many tech conferences for the community, like Women Who Code, Droidcon, and Kotlin Everywhere.